AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 * What specific financial problem is the company or project trying to solve?

+*“Our competitors have seen that, and definitely take advantage of the fact that we have a gap specifically in outbound sales,” Dorsey said at the bank’s global technology, media and communications conference.
+“And we’re figuring out more of a balance there, and not being so stubborn about being technology-first and -focused.”* **(NOTE WILL FIX LATER)**

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

+ Cash App opened its services for it to be tailored to teens.
+Low-income consumers, specifically in the U.S., are likely to use Cash App more than other payment services, such as Venmo.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)